-The precise financial arrangement shall be settled before an editor is appointed, but the Society shall provide no compensation for the Editor or employees of the journal.
+- The Society shall provide no compensation for the Editor of the journal.

 - The Editor and the Executive Committee shall agree on appointments for an Editorial Board.
 Members of the Board shall have staggered six-year renewable terms, shall, when called upon, help the Editor in performing the obligations of that position, and shall assist the Executive Committee in deliberations regarding the journal.

 - An editor may be removed mid-term only by an affirmative vote to remove by at least six of those holding elected positions on the Executive Committee.
 Grounds for removal include publication of the editor's own work in the journal.